simpleanalytics/rubyonrails-plugin/README.md

 After the gem is installed, it will automatically append the Simple Analytics JavaScript snippet before the `</head>` tag on your HTML pages.

-However you can also configure via an initializer:
+However you can also configure it via an initializer:

 ```ruby
 # config/initializers/simple_analytics.rb